naitisb/naitisb.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Computer Science and Neuroscience, [Scripps College](https://www.scrippscollege.edu/), May 2021.
+* B.A. in Computer Science and Neuroscience (Cum Laude), [Scripps College](https://www.scrippscollege.edu/), May 2021.

 Research experience
 ======